phetsims/function-builder/doc/implementation-notes.md

 function carousel is invisible, it continues to play an important, as a source of functions.
 The function carousel is populated with enough functions to handle all challenges.
 When a challenge is generated, functions are moved between the (invisible) carousel and the builder, and the functions are configured to match the challenge.
-Had this screen been included from the beginning, this is undoubtedly not how things would have been implemented.
+Had this screen been included from the beginning, this is *not* how things would have been implemented.
 But it does work well, and is not unreasonably complicated to understand.